keimochizuki/hsv/README.md

 It was created to edit avi video files, especially those recorded with high-speed video system in the author's laboratory[^nameorigin].
-However, it can also be exploited to handle normal avi files.
+However, the package can also be exploited to deal with normal avi files.

 [^nameorigin]: This relation to "high-speed video" files lies as an origin of the package name "hsv".